RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/design.md

 - Any bytes with length bigger than `255` uses `0x4d` (`OP_PUSHDATA2`)
 - Any bytes with length bigger than `65535` (`0xffff`) uses `0x4e` (`OP_PUSHDATA4`)

-Either `RedeemScript` or `Timelock` must be available, the purpose is to allow Porter to obtain the `RedeemScript` and submit transactions on the Core chain.
-If a `RedeemScript` is provided, porter will use it directly.
-Otherwise, porter will construct the redeem script based on the timelock and the information in the transaction inputs.
-You can find more information about the porter role in the [below section](#role-of-porter).
+Either `RedeemScript` or `Timelock` must be available, the purpose is to allow relayer to obtain the `RedeemScript` and submit transactions on the Core chain.
+If a `RedeemScript` is provided, relayer will use it directly.
+Otherwise, relayer will construct the redeem script based on the timelock and the information in the transaction inputs.
+You can find more information about the relayer role in the [below section](#role-of-relayers).

 # Transaction Examples